Hubert Bath: Biography

-His composition Out of the Blue has been used as the theme music of Sports Report since the programme started in 1948.
+His composition "Out of the Blue" has been used as the theme music of the BBC's Sports Report, the world's longest-running sports radio programme, since the show started in 1948.
 Also well-known is his Cornish Rhapsody, written for, and essential to the plot of, the 1944 film Love Story.
 Humorous cantatas such as The Wedding of Shon Maclean (1909), Look at the Clock (1910) and The Wake of O'Connor (1914) were popular with choral societies in their day.
 There are also many suites of character pieces for piano, including Shakespeare Pieces (1916), My Lady (1923), the Italian Suite (1924), the Gaelic Suite (five Irish sketches for piano), published in 1927, and the Sonnet Suite (1933).
+Freedom, a 12 minute symphonic piece first used for the National Championships in 1922, is said to be the first brass band symphony, though it’s really a suite.

 In 1924, Bath was named as co-respondent in the divorce case between Colonel Alfred Rawlinson and the actress Jean Aylwin.

 Bath died in Harefield, Middlesex in 1945, aged 61.
 His son John Bath (1915–2004) was also a film composer.